rapidsai/deployment/source/guides/caching-docker-images.md

 The [Dask Autoscaler](https://kubernetes.dask.org/en/latest/operator_resources.html#daskautoscaler) leverages Dask's adaptive mode and allows the scheduler to scale the number of workers up and down based on the task graph.

-However, when the Dask cluster is scaling up and down, there are no assurances that the new worker pod will be scheduled on the same node from which a worker pod was previously removed.
-When scheduling on a new node, the cluster pull penalty will have to be paid when downloading the Docker image.
+When scaling the Dask cluster up or down, there is no guarantee that newly created worker pods will be scheduled on the same node as previously removed workers.
+As a result, when a new node is allocated for a worker pod, the cluster will incur a pull penalty due to the need to download the Docker image.

 ## Using a Daemonset to cache images

-A [Daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) in Kubernetes ensures that all nodes run a copy of a pod.
-We will create a Daemonset with the RAPIDS image, ensuring that Dask worker pods created with this image will not be stuck in pending state when tasks are scheduled.
+To guarantee that each node runs a consistent workload, we will deploy a Kubernetes [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) utilizing the RAPIDS image.
+This DaemonSet will prevent Dask worker pods created from this image from entering a pending state when tasks are scheduled.

 This is an example manifest to deploy a Daemonset with the RAPIDS container.